|

 - We will use modular, portable construction

-- In addition to its role as a layout based in the Ann Arbor-Saline
+- In addition to its role as a layout based in the Ann Arbor-Saline, Michigan

 area, it will be designed to be operated by attendees of conventions